Bralessness: Academic dress codes

 In Montana, senior Kaitlyn Juvik at Helena high school was reprimanded on May 25, 2016, for wearing an off-the-shoulder black top without a bra, being told that she was causing male students and staff to feel "uncomfortable".
 The school handbook does not require bras, but forbids students from showing a bra strap.
 The principal insisted the issue was not about whether she wore a bra, but her dress that made others uncomfortable and prompted him to ask her to "cover-up".
-A friend of hers created a Facebook page named ‘No Bra, No Problem’ about the issue, which quickly attracted over 1,200 members.
+A friend of hers created a Facebook group named "No Bra, No Problem" about the issue, which quickly attracted over 1,200 members.
 About 300 fellow students joined her in protesting her treatment by attending school on May 27 without a bra.
 Several male students wore bras outside their shirts to support the protest.
 The incident drew international attention due to the school's reaction and her protest.
 Juvik stated that the issue of women wearing or not wearing a bra is larger than whether a woman wears an article of clothing.
 She told People that it's about "the body shaming and sexualizing of women".
 "Wearing a bra is a personal choice.
 It's my body.
 Why is it anybody else's business whether I'm wearing a bra, especially when I'm covered up and dressed appropriately?"

 In Quebec, Canada, the Facebook group “Les Carrés Jaunes” was launched by four students at Joseph-François-Perrault High School against the “restrictive and sexist" school dress code.
 During March 2018 the group organised a protest which saw the students wear yellow squares on their clothing to protest this “archaic” code and demand the right to go without bras.
 One of the organisers, Célestine Uhde, wrote that bras can be uncomfortable.
 The students "launched the movement to fight the culture of rape and hypersexualization.
 We want the equality of men and women both in our treatment and how the world views our bodies."
 She said, "We as women shouldn't be put down because of our bodies."